ivancuric/hn-scroll/README.md

 The app is using [Workbox](https://developers.google.com/web/tools/workbox) and service workers to cache responses and provide offline functionality.

 The app has zero dependencies (without the service worker) and is under 2KB before gzipping, a lot of it being [Parcel](https://parceljs.org/)'s module loader.
+It also scores 100 on Lighthouse.

 ## Thoughts and potential for upgrades